os403/os403/system/habits.md

 * use Decision Journal
 * `Two minutes rule`: if some actions needs less then two minutes, then `do-it-now` on the spot

+## Discipline

+* Discipline will sooner or later defeat intelligence.
+* When it comes to poverty, we underestimate how powerful constraint it is.